cavo789/blog/blog/2024/04/28/docker-docusaurus-prod/index.md

 You're now in the `/tmp/docusaurus` folder.

-Copy/paste instructions below, with the parentheses included.
+Copy/paste in the console instructions below, with the parentheses included.
 This will create a subfolder called `blog` with three markdown files in it, our three fake articles.

 ```bash
 (